Tom Fraser: Life

-In May 1967 he resigned from Parliament to become chairman of the North of Scotland Hydro-Electric Board.
-His resignation paved the way for a by-election which resulted in a historic victory for the Scottish National Party's candidate Winnie Ewing.
+In May 1967, he resigned from Parliament to become chairman of the North of Scotland Hydro-Electric Board.
+His resignation caused a by-election, which resulted in a historic victory for the Scottish National Party candidate, Winnie Ewing.

 He was made a Privy Counsellor in 1964.
 He later served on the Wheatley Commission and was in part responsible for the resulting reforms in Scottish local government.
 He retired to Lesmahagow, where he had previously been employed as a miner, and died in Law Hospital in 1988 after a brief illness.
 When he died, one of his successors for the seat, George Robertson, noted there was still "immense respect" for him in Hamilton.

 Family

-Fraser married in 1935 Janet Scanlon of Lesmahagow.
+In 1935, Fraser married Janet Scanlon of Lesmahagow.
 They had a son and a daughter.